 Vehicle Preparation Checklist:

-- Ensure headlights and taillights function properly
+- Ensure all headlights, taillights, and turn signals function properly

 - Verify emergency kit contents are current and accessible